virtalabs/tapirx/CONTRIBUTING.md

 # Testing and code quality

-We use [Travis](https://travis-ci.com/virtalabs/tapirx) for automated testing.
+We use [CircleCI](https://circleci.com/gh/virtalabs/tapirx) for automated testing.
-Travis runs functional tests and also style and "lint" type tests to make sure that code remains easy to read, well formatted, and thoroughly tested.
+CircleCI runs functional tests and also style and "lint" style tests to make sure that code remains easy to read, well formatted, and thoroughly tested.

-If you're developing on this codebase, here's a good workflow to maximize the chances that your code will pass all of Travis's checks:
+If you're developing on this codebase, here's a good workflow to maximize the chances that your code will pass all of CircleCI's checks:

     $ go test
     $ go vet